Ask Experts Questions for FREE Help!

 However, I can sweat copper beautifully and enjoy doing so.
 Furthermore, can read the installation manual and follow it's directives.
 In addition, I believe I understand how the equipment I wish to install operates.
 Finally, I've done a significant amount of modification to my current heating system which has been very successful (I have oil-fired steam and I've added 3 hot water zones piped from the condensate, indirect fired DHW piped from the condensate and several radiant floor zones run off a tankless coil).
 The point is that this would not be my first project.

-So, could I legally assemble the near boiler piping, perhaps leaving unions to faciliate the final "installation" of the boiler, then leave it up to a plumber to attach the device, install gas lines, fire it up and verify proper installation?
+So, could I legally assemble the near boiler piping, perhaps leaving unions to facilitate the final "installation" of the boiler, then leave it up to a plumber to attach the device, install gas lines, fire it up and verify proper installation?

 I've tried getting in touch with the plumbing inspector for my town but they haven't as yet return any of my calls.